 Your continuing professional development is deeply important to us.
 This continued professional development course can help prepare you for middle and/or senior leadership positions (depending on your prior experience) or embrace further study with a PhD or EdD.
 The course can also be taken entirely online.

 - Develop an area of subject expertise in education

 - Understand your subject's nature, significance, and impact on teaching

 - Use the latest research to improve your classroom effectiveness

 - Tailor your teaching to learning needs through your research

 - Improve your professional confidence, critical thinking, writing, and collaboration skills

-Currently we run an 18 month fast-track programme.
+Currently we run a fast-track programme.

 We run three Saturdays on campus (one per term) in the dissertation stage.
 We would strongly recommend attending these sessions where possible.